Hyatt Hotels Corporation research snapshot

 Trend-following setup

-Monitor whether H holds above the 50-day average near $182.29 and retakes the $195 to $200 area with improving volume after verified operating updates.
+Monitor whether H stabilizes around the 200-day average near $165.87 and reclaims the 50-day near $189.56 with improving volume after verified operating updates.

 Mean-reversion setup

-Study pullbacks toward the 50-day or 200-day reference only alongside stable RevPAR, fee growth, liquidity, and owner-development signals.
+Study pullbacks toward the 200-day reference only alongside stable RevPAR, fee growth, liquidity, and owner-development signals.

 Do not treat a moving average as support without a business check.
 Avoid averaging down when earnings expectations or travel demand deteriorate.